Vallor23/Vallor23/README.md

 > My aim is to become a world-class developer building scalable and inclusive digital solutions.

 🛠️ **I would like to work on:**
-> open-source tools, community-focused apps, edtech platforms, AI-driven web apps.
+> open-source tools, community-focused apps, AI-driven web apps.

 ---